Grey Dawn (South Park): Cultural references

 During the opening scene, Cartman responds to Kyle "Yeah, but like eight of them were hippies; mostly hippies go to Farmers' markets.
 Mostly."
 This is a reference to Carrie Henn's character "Newt" and her line in Aliens (1986): "We'd better get back, 'cause it'll be dark soon and they mostly come at night.
 Mostly."

 The episode, according to the creators Matt Stone and Trey Parker, was partially inspired by the case of George Russell Weller, an elderly man who, in 2003, accidentally killed 10 people at a Santa Monica farmers market by driving through the crowd.
 They stated that, while it was a terrible incident, they didn't agree with elderly drivers losing their licenses and suggested they go through retesting.

 Older drivers in the episode are depicted similar to zombies from the film Dawn of the Dead.

 The restaurant that all the old people go to was originally going to be a Furr's Cafeteria, but the creators liked how Country Kitchen Buffet sounded.

-When Randy and the kids are running up the stairs whilst trying to hide from the elderly drivers, a man's corpse swings from a doorway, a reference to the slasher flick Halloween.
+When Randy and the boys first run away from several approaching senior's driven cars, a theme similar to Christine can be heard in the background, which is a direct reference to multiple scenes from the movie.
+A few moments later, when they are running up the stairs of an abandoned mansion whilst trying to hide from the elderly drivers, a man's corpse swings from a doorway, a reference to the slasher flick Halloween.

 Old people are "mad as hell" and "not going to take this anymore" but they forget what they are mad about, a reference to the 1976 movie Network.

 The scene where an elderly couple kills a fisherman with a "Jaws"-like theme playing in the background is a parody of Jaws.

 The elderly man says "You can take our licences, but you'll never take our pride!" instead of "They may take our lives, but they'll never take our freedom!", a reference to the 1995 movie Braveheart.